SunrayFrei/frontend-project-46/README.md

-# Difference-generator: Gendiff - program of data compare
+# Difference-generator: program of data compare

 ### Tests and linter status: